• Skip to primary navigation

 • Cayenne Pepper

-If you hear someone say string beans, they are likely referring to green beans.
+If you hear someone say string beans, they are likely referring to fresh green beans.
 String beans are a type of green bean where the tough string has to be removed from the pod before the bean can be eaten.
-Because that was a lot of work, the "string" was bred out of the "string" bean and they are pretty rare now.
+Because that was a lot of work, the “string” was bred out of the “string” bean, and they are pretty rare now – they really only exist in heirloom varieties.
 So, if you hear someone say they are cooking string beans, they are likely cooking green beans.

 🍽 Equipment Needed